kscieslinski/CTF/pwn/ctfzone2019/tictactoe/README.md

     RWX:      Has RWX segments
 ```

-Even better then I could imagine!
-Not only there are no stack canaries but also the stack is executable and the binary hasn't been compiled as position independend executable!
+Even better then we could imagine!
+Not only there are no stack canaries but also the stack is set to executable and the binary hasn't been compiled as position independend executable!

 ## Inevestigating buffer overflow
 There are so many protections disabled that the buffer overflow might be enought to fully compromise tictactoe application.
 Let's take a deeper look at the reconstructed part of code responsible for reading user name: